Working together for a fairer, more equal, democratic and sustainable Sussex

 - Our tribal politics

-Brighton and Hove Compass is coordinated by a volunteer steering group of five.
+Brighton and Hove Compass is coordinated by a volunteer steering group of seven.

 Join Compass here https://action.compassonline.org.uk/.
 And email us locally at brightonhove@compassonline.org.uk